-Patient Pricing Information
+Patient Pricing Transparency

 Centers for Medicare and Medicaid Services (CMS) has taken on the initiative to improve healthcare price transparency.
 This initiative aims to empower patients by promoting healthcare price transparency in an effort to reduce the burden to both the patient and the provider.
 Through guidelines, the federal agency requires hospitals to make a list of their standard charges public and posted online.
 In compliance with the CMS requirements, Magnolia Regional Medical Center is making public a copy of our Charge Master which lists our hospital standard charges for all services, drugs, and supplies.
 We have also provided the Average Inpatient Charge for the most commonly used DRGs (Diagnosis Related Group) at our facility.